Analytics206/erp_manufacturing/docs/6-system_design.md

-# Valor ERP - System Design Document
+# Base ERP - System Design Document
 | [README.md](README.md) | Return to project details README.md |

 ## Overview

-Valor ERP is a comprehensive Enterprise Resource Planning system specifically designed for metalworking companies, built with a modern tech stack and AI-assisted development practices.
-This document outlines the system architecture, technical decisions, and implementation details that guide the development and maintenance of the Valor ERP platform.
+Base ERP is a comprehensive Enterprise Resource Planning system specifically designed for metalworking companies, built with a modern tech stack and AI-assisted development practices.
+This document outlines the system architecture, technical decisions, and implementation details that guide the development and maintenance of the Base ERP platform.

 ## Document Purpose